Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Cons

-No web-based Remote Management, few free features; mobile app (with a login account and even subscriptions) is required to be useful
+No web-based Remote Management, limited Wi-Fi and network settings, few free features; mobile app (with a login account and even subscriptions) is required to be useful

 Share what you just read!